AndrewThien/AndrewThien/README.md

 ### 👨‍💻 About Me :
 I am a Passionate Graduate Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">  from Vietnam and living in the UK.

-Creative :bulb: hard-working 🧗‍♂️ willing to learn more and open for new challenges :muscle:
+Very creative :bulb: hard-working 🧗‍♂️ willing to learn more and open for new challenges :muscle:

 Love Nature 🌲 Books 📖 and Coding :computer:.